yc4ny/xR-EgoPose/README.md

 Training is done for 3 Epochs, 7.0GB of VRAM is needed for training.
 On a single 3090 GPU, training takes approximately 30-40 minutes per epoch.

-You can also download the pretrained checkpoint from this [`experiments/Train2D/`](./experiments/Train2D).
+The pretrained checkpoint is in `experiments/Train2D/`.

 ## Training - 3D Pose Lifting Module